 Research what it takes to become a transportation planner.
 Learn about job duties, education requirements, job outlook and salary to find out if this is the career for you.
-Schools offering Logistics & Transportation Management degrees can also be found in these popular choices.

-Transportation planners create efficient transportation systems, such as roads, footpaths and bike paths.
 Look at the chart below for a quick overview of this profession.

 |Degree Required||Master's degree|

 |Key Responsibilities||Design and create public and private transportation systems, assess transportation needs of a designated area|

 |Certification Required||Certification is required in New Jersey; optional in all other states|